usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 #### 6.1.2.1.
 Binding of Additional Authenticator at Existing AAL

 CSPs and verifiers SHOULD encourage subscribers to maintain at least two valid authenticators of each factor that they will be using, with the exception of memorized secrets.
-For example, a subscriber, who usually uses an OTP device as a physical authenticator, MAY also be issued a number of look-up secret authenticators, or register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.
+For example, a subscriber who usually uses an OTP device as a physical authenticator MAY also be issued a number of look-up secret authenticators, or register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.
 See [Section 6.1.2.3](#replacement) for more information on replacement of memorized secret authenticators.

 Accordingly, CSPs SHOULD permit the binding of additional authenticators to a subscriber's account.
 Before adding the new authenticator, the CSP SHALL first require the subscriber to authenticate at the AAL (or a higher AAL) at which the new authenticator will be used.
 When an authenticator is added, the CSP SHOULD send a notification to the subscriber via a mechanism that is independent of the transaction binding the new authenticator.
 The CSP MAY limit the number of authenticators that may be bound in this manner.